kbaggen/iBLOPPER-ESP8266/README.md

 iBLOPPER is a Bubble Logger or more precise an activity fermentation logger and temperature controller to be attached to your (S)airlock.
 It detects the release of a bubble, reporting, Blops pr. min (BPM), indicative SG estimate and temperature into iBLOPPER CLOUD.

-We support two different versions of iBLOPPER either detection by vibration/gyroscope sensor (iBLOPPERV) or by using a sound sensor (iBLOPPERS).
+We support two different versions of iBLOPPER either detection by vibration/gyroscope sensor (iBLOPPER-vibration) or by using a sound sensor (iBLOPPER-Ssound ~ https://youtu.be/XYqAmXFoWy8).

 Secondly, the iBLOPPER can trigger a set of Wifi Smart Plug from Shelly or Tasmota over your local internet by http commands and hence you can control your frezzer/heating agent from iBLOPPER CLOUD.